WaleedZriqui/Mastering-JavaScript-in-20-days/Day5.md

    - The || requires only one value to be truthy .
 - Conditional ternary operator ( JavaScript has a shortcut operator for writing quick conditionals if we need 3 values to work).
    - let x= condition ? value if true : value if false

+### Loops
-- Loops let us run the same chunk of code multiple times
+Loops let us run the same chunk of code multiple times
    - for( initialize loop counter , condition (to keep the loop running ) ,how to change the counter ){ chunk of code }
    - while(condition ){chunk of code) // let us run code over and over if condition is true
    - for ...of loops let us more easily iterate over items in a collection ,and we can use it to  iterate over characters in a string